birchill/good-bundle/README.md

 - `bucket` (required) - The S3 bucket in which to store the result and stats file (if specified).

-- `dest` (optional) - A destination folder to use within the bucket.
+- `destDir` (optional) - A destination folder to use within the bucket.

 - `region` (required) - The AWS region of the bucket, e.g. `ap-northeast-1`.